 Because it crosses both the hip and the knee, it is very capable of causing problems at both joints, although the pain is frequently (especially in runners) seen at the outer knee.
 And although ITB problems can mimic the leg pain seen in sciatica, never confuse the two.

 As you can imagine, problems with the ITB and TFL are frequently related to other problems as well.
-I frequently see ITB issues in women (and men, but mostly women) who have a chronic PIRIFORMIS SYNDROME.
-This is because the TFL is in the vicinity of all sorts of muscles and tissues, including the hamstrings and quads.
-The beauty of treating a ITB / TFL Syndrome is that the model for treating all of the ELASTIC, COLLAGEN-BASED CONNECTIVE TISSUES is essentially the same.
-To understand this process, simply look at FASCIAL ADHESIONS and TENDINOSIS.
+I frequently see ITB issues in women (and a few men) who have a chronic PIRIFORMIS SYNDROME.
+This is because the TFL is in the vicinity of all sorts of muscles and tissues, including the hamstrings, quads, and piriformis.
+The beauty of treating a ITB / TFL Syndrome is that the model for treating all of the ELASTIC, COLLAGEN-BASED CONNECTIVE TISSUES is essentially the same (HERE).

-For more information as well as several excellent pictures, take just a couple minutes to visit our other IT BAND PAGE.
+For more information as well as several excellent pictures, take just a couple minutes to visit our clinic’s main IT BAND PAGE.